 - complete the Online Course Reserves Request form

-Reserve periods are for 2 or 4 hours, or 1 day.
-Students may take out one AV item or 2 printed materials at one time.
-Requests to place items on reserve should be made 3-5 days in advance of class assignments to ensure access for your students.
-During the first two weeks of a semester there is usually a backlog of requests which will be filled on a first come, first served basis.
+Reserve periods are for 2 or 4 hours or 1 day.
+Students may take out one AV item or 2 print materials at one time.
+Requests to place items on reserve should be made 5-7 days in advance of class assignments to ensure access for your students.
+During the first two weeks of a semester, there is usually a backlog of requests that will be filled on a first-come, first-served basis.
 Please submit your requests as early as possible.

 If an item has already been placed on reserve for another course, we ask that you obtain permission from the faculty member who has placed the item on reserve before using it for your own class.

 Materials placed on reserve must comply with copyright laws.
 In general:

 - The library or the instructor should own a legally obtained (not pirated) copy of the item being placed on reserve.

 - Duplications of small portions of a legally obtained copy can be placed on reserve.
 For duplications in larger amounts, especially duplication of an entire work, library staff may need to request permission of the copyright holder.